phillipberndt/autorandr/README.md

 important changes.
 I will maintain this branch until wertarbyte finds the time to maintain his branch again.

+## License information and authors

+autorandr was originally written by Stefan Tomanek and not published under any Open Source license.
+He did so far not respond to requests regarding the code's license.
+In this fork, all code has been reimplemented by various authors that have agreed to release their code under the terms of the GNU General Public License (version 3).

+Note that this license only applies to versions of autorandr from this fork that are committed after issue #7 is closed, and versions derived from that one.
+In particular, wertarbyte's original repository is still not OSS.

 ## How to use